-BISC Lincoln Park has announced that it will be part of a new collaboration with the Massachusetts Institute of Technology (MIT).
-BISC Lincoln Park will implement a unique science, technology, engineering, visual arts and mathematics (STEAM) program based on the multi-disciplinary approach pioneered by MIT.
+The British International School, Budapest has announced that it will be part of a new collaboration with the Massachusetts Institute of Technology (MIT).
+The British International School, Budapest will implement a unique science, technology, engineering, visual arts and mathematics (STEAM) programme based on the multi-disciplinary approach pioneered by MIT.

 In addition to the in-school activities, students from our school will travel to Massachusetts to participate in an exclusive program each spring along with students from other Nord Anglia Education schools around the world at the Cambridge Science Festival.
 They will learn directly from lecturers and students at one of the world’s leading STEAM institutions.
 Our STEAM discipline teachers will also benefit from unique professional development opportunities through annual workshops and ongoing training with MIT staff, hosted by the MIT Museum.